Lloyd-S/opencv3/README.md

 ## 0.Description of This Repository

-This repo contains information about the basic functions and skills of opencv(version 4.2).
+This repo, which is mostly self-contained with several references, contains information about the basic functions and skills of opencv(version 4.2).

 There are two main references used throughout the whole project.